Hanoi: Old Quarter

 A street in Hanoi's Old Quarter.

-The Old Quarter, near Hoàn Kiếm Lake, maintains most of the original street layout and some of the architecture of old Hanoi.
-At the beginning of the 20th century Hanoi consisted of the "36 streets", the citadel, and some of the newer French buildings south of Hoàn Kiếm lake, most of which are now part of Hoàn Kiếm district.
-Each street had merchants and households specializing in a particular trade, such as silk, jewelry or even bamboo.
-The street names still reflect these specializations, although few of them remain exclusively in their original commerce.
-The area is famous for its specializations in trades such as traditional medicine and local handicrafts, including silk shops, bamboo carpenters, and tin smiths.
-Local cuisine specialties as well as several clubs and bars can be found here also.
-A night market (near Đồng Xuân Market) in the heart of the district opens for business every Friday, Saturday, and Sunday evening with a variety of clothing, souvenirs and food.
+The Old Quarter, near Hoàn Kiếm Lake, maintains most of the original street layout and some of the architecture of older Hanoi.
+At the beginning of the 20th century Hanoi consisted of the "36 streets", the citadel, and some of the newer French buildings south of Hoàn Kiếm lake, most of which later are part of Hoàn Kiếm district.
+Each street had merchants and households specializing in a particular trade, such as silk, jewelry or bamboo.
+The street names reflect these specializations, while some of them remain exclusively in their original commerce.

-The city's more than six decades of French colonization, as well as centuries of sociocultural influence from China, have influenced the designs of the old houses in Hanoi.
+The city's more than six decades of French colonization, and centuries of sociocultural influence from China, have influenced the designs of the old houses in Hanoi.
 The Franco-Chinese or hybrid architectural styles can be reflected in the front of a house in the co-existence of French-styled columns, Confucian scrolls, the Taoist yin-yang sign, and the Buddhist lotus sculpture.

 Imperial sites

 Front gate of the Temple of Literature.

 Imperial sites are mostly in Ba Đình District and a bit of Đống Đa District.
 They are juxtaposed with French colonial architecture (villas, administrative buildings and tree-lined boulevards).
 Some prominent edifices from feudal time include the Temple of Literature (Văn Miếu), site of the oldest university in Vietnam which was started in 1010, the One Pillar Pagoda (Chùa Một Cột) which was built based on the dream of king Lý Thái Tông (1028–1054) in 1049, and the Flag Tower of Hanoi (Cột cờ Hà Nội).
-In 2004, a massive part of the 900-year-old Hanoi Citadel was discovered in central Hanoi, near the site of Ba Đình Square.
+In 2004, a part of the 900-year-old Hanoi Citadel was discovered in central Hanoi, near the site of Ba Đình Square.